mozilla-bteam/bmo/docs/en/rst/administering/parameters.rst

 .. warning:: Because the Bugzilla account is not created until the first time a user logs in, a user who has not yet logged is unknown to Bugzilla.
-   This means they cannot be used as an assignee or QA contact (default or otherwise), added to any CC list, or any other such operation.
+   This means they cannot be used as an assignee or QA contact (default or otherwise), subscribed to bugs, or any other such operation.
 One possible workaround is the :file:`bugzilla_ldapsync.rb` script in the :file:`contrib` directory.
 Another possible solution is fixing :bug:`201069`.